aiven/aiven-docs/docs/products/postgresql/howto/enable-jit.md

 JIT can be enabled also for a specific user:

-1. Connect to the database where you want to enable JIT using, for example, `psql` and the service URI available in [Aiven Console](https://console.aiven.io/) > the **Overview** page of your Aiven for PostgreSQL service.
+1. Connect to the database where to enable JIT using, for example, `psql` and the service URI available in [Aiven Console](https://console.aiven.io/) > the **Overview** page of your Aiven for PostgreSQL service.